kiarasims-tamu/Short-VideoAddiction/README.md

 👉 Start here: main_notebook.ipynb
 🎥 Project Video: https://yourlink.com

-Research Questions
+### Research Questions

 - RQ1: What behavioral patterns distinguish addicted users?
 - RQ2: How do usage patterns vary over time?
 - RQ3: Can addiction levels be predicted from behavioral data?

-Dataset
+### Dataset

-👉 Download: Dataset.csv
+👉 Download: dataset.csv

+### How to Reproduce

+This project was developed using Google Colab.

+Clone the repository:

+git clone <repo-link>
+cd <repo-name>

+Install dependencies:

+pip install -r requirements.txt

+Open and run:

+main_notebook.ipynb

-Results Summary:
+### Results Summary:

 The analysis shows that short-video addiction is strongly associated with increasing behavioral intensity, particularly in the form of frequent sessions and prolonged watch time.